Wandie23/portfolio-creation/README.md

 ##  1. Career Counselling

 ###  Evidence:
-- Participated in a career guidance session focused on aligning academic paths with career options in IT Networking.
+-I have Participated in a career guidance session focused on aligning academic paths with career options in IT Networking.
-- Completed a goal-setting plan linked to networking career goals.
+- I also completed a goal-setting plan linked to networking career goals.

 ###  STAR Reflection:
 - **Situation:** I was uncertain about my career path within ICT.